oceanprotocol/ocean.py/READMEs/setup.md

 network = https://rinkeby.infura.io/v3/<your Infura project id>

 [resources]

-; Aquarius is the metadata cache with a REST API to search and retrieve metadata of published assets aquarius.url = https://aquarius.rinkeby.v3.dev-ocean.com ; Provider is the REST API run by a data provider to serve download and compute service requests provider.url = https://provider.rinkeby.v3.dev-ocean.com
+; Each published asset has metadata stored on-chain.
+Aquarius is a REST API service that caches metadata locally for easy search. aquarius.url = https://aquarius.rinkeby.v3.dev-ocean.com

+; Provider is the REST API run by a data provider to serve download and compute service requests provider.url = https://provider.rinkeby.v3.dev-ocean.com